 It’s a misconception that wild dogs run in relays to chase their prey.
 The pack leader can overtake their target after three to four kilometers, or at least within 30 minutes of starting the chase.

 Wild dogs can maintain a speed of 40 km/h for five kilometers.
-That’s faster than Usain Bolt does the 100 metre sprint, kept up for 50 times the distance.
+That’s faster than Usain Bolt does the 100-meter sprint, kept up for 50 times the distance.

 Africa’s nicest social animal

-A litter of pups can be 8-12 although only half will survive their first year.
-That’s a lot of work for the mother but she gets a lot of help.
-Babysitters are on hand and pups are raised by the pack, rather than the mother.
+A litter of pups can be 8-12, although only half will survive their first year.
+That’s a lot of work for the mother, but she gets a lot of help.
+Babysitters are on hand, and the pack rather than the mother raises the pups.

 Interbreeding, not in-breeding